ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 <div id='workflow' markdown='1'></div>

 ## 4. My Workflow
 Moving to my workflow when starting a new project, I use a combination of Poetry and [pyenv](https://github.com/pyenv/pyenv) to setup my project.
-Typically I have a "workspace" or "development" folder in my home directory on my local machine.
-Within this directory I have all my projects.
+Typically I have a 'workspace' or 'development' folder in my home directory on my local machine.
+Within this directory I save store all my projects.
 ```bash
 $ cd ~/development